osm2pgsql-dev/osm2pgsql-website/_manual-v2/04-geometries.md

 and boundary relations when assembling multipolygons, because the roles are sometimes wrong or missing.

 Relations with more than 32767 members are ignored by osm2pgsql.
-This is due to some internal limitations in the way we store relations in the database.
+This protects osm2pgsql and any post-processing against bad data.
 The OSM database limits the number of members to 32000, but historically more members were allowed, so keep this in mind if you are working with older OSM data.
 {:.note}

 ### Handling of Incomplete OSM Data